jwiegley/category-theory/README.md

-The goal of this solver is to reify the above equivalence in terms of its fundamental operations, and then, using what we know about the laws of category theory, to simply compute the equivalence down to an equation on indices between two reduced terms.
-This is called computational reflections, and encode the fact that all we're really trying to establish is that each side of the equivalence ultimately refers to the same morphism.
+The goal of this solver is to reify the above equivalence in terms of its fundamental operations, and then, using what we know about the laws of category theory, to compute the equivalence down to an equation on indices between the reduced terms.
+This is called *computational reflection*, and encodes the fact that our solution only depends on the categorical structure of the terms, and not their type.

+That is, an incorrectly-built structure will simply fail to solve; but since we're reflecting over well-typed expressions to build the structure we pass to the solver, combined with a proof of soundness for that solver, we can know that solvable, well-typed, terms always give correct solutions.
+In this way, we transfer the problem to a domain without types, only indices, solve the structural problem there, and then bring the solution back to the domain of full types by way of the soundness proof.